zodiac-signs-in-japanese

 Did you know that the word “zodiac,” in its original etymology, translates to “circle of little animals?”

-If you know some Japanese culture and language, you may have already heard of 干支 (えと), the 12-animal zodiac.
+If you’re familiar with the Japanese culture and language, you may have already heard of 干支 (えと) — the 12-animal zodiac.

 In the original myth, a supreme Chinese god hosted a race for animals, and the top 12 winners became the zodiac.
-In finishing order, they were: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog and Boar.
+In order from first to last, they were: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog and Boar.

-This zodiac is prevalent in many East Asian cultures, and it’s often common knowledge to know one’s animal sign and the current “animal year.”
+This zodiac is prevalent in many East Asian cultures, and many people are well-aware of their animal sign and the current “animal year.”

 Contents